 Students’ residence hall assignments were made with a focus on reducing density and decreasing potential spread of COVID-19.
 Protocols such as designated interior traffic flow patterns and guidelines on use of shared spaces such as bathrooms and lounges have been enacted to support these efforts.
 UD has hired additional custodial staff members to allow for multiple daily cleanings in each hall.

-In addition, Quarantine & Isolation housing is free and available for any student on or off campus who needs a place to relocate due to public health recommendations provided by Student Health Services.
+In addition, Quarantine & Isolation housing is free and available for students who need a place to relocate due to public health recommendations provided by Student Health Services.

 Keep up-to-date with our quarantine and isolation usage via the COVID-19 dashboard.
 Whenever possible,get tested for COVID-19 at either of our indoor testing locations: Harker ISE Labor Clayton Hall.
 Make an appointment today!